pagkly/Zed/Investopedia3/How Point of Sale (POS) Works.md

 How Point of Sale (POS) Works
 ## What Is a Point of Sale (POS)?

-Point of sale (POS), a critical piece of a [point of purchase](https://www.investopedia.com/terms/p/pointofpurchase1.asp), refers to the place where a customer executes the payment for goods or services and where sales taxes may become payable.
-It can be in a physical store, where [POS terminals](https://www.investopedia.com/terms/p/point-of-sale-terminal.asp) and systems are used to process card payments or a virtual sales point such as a computer or mobile electronic device.
+Point of sale (POS), a critical piece of a [[point of purchase]](https://www.investopedia.com/terms/p/pointofpurchase1.asp), refers to the place where a customer executes the payment for goods or services and where sales taxes may become payable.
+It can be in a physical store, where [[POS terminals]](https://www.investopedia.com/terms/p/point-of-sale-terminal.asp) and systems are used to process card payments or a virtual sales point such as a computer or mobile electronic device.

 ## Understanding POS